CheddarBizcuitz/CryptoTrade/README.md

     To increase the total number of slots, adjust the range within the following [worksheet](https://github.com/CheddarBizcuitz/CryptoTrade/blob/main/IMAGES/COIN1.png?raw=true) and [module](https://github.com/CheddarBizcuitz/CryptoTrade/blob/main/IMAGES/COIN2.png?raw=true).

     **Note:** The API does not host data for all coins.
 It's important to enter the coin under the format: Coin Name (Ticker Symbol) in order to verify connection.

+5. Any staked, locked or wrapped coin is considered to be a 1:1 value - just add the transaction fee when applicable.

+6. If adding/removing liquidity from a pool, note the **transaction action** value within the given smart contract(s); then add the value to your sheet using the "stake" transaction type.
+Use negative values to account for impermanent loss - ETH fees should be kept on a seperate line.

+7. If leverage trading, add entries as normal.
+This will affect the "Total Account Balance" and subsequent calculations on the "Master" worksheet until the order is closed.

 ## Downloads